hemmendinger/analysistools/workflows.md

+## Apache Kafka: Using librdkafka when built from source
+Follow the usual procedures (./configure; make; make install) then run ldconfig

 # Creating new data from data
 ## Add row to a Pandas DataFrame of the change in values of another row
 If you want the differences starting with first and second: